Snowblind019/AWS-Journeys-Edge/README.md

 ### 2026-06-25

 5.3 done — envelope encryption.
 Hit the 4 KB CMK wall, then used GenerateDataKey to encrypt a big file locally and recover it, proving the CMK only ever wraps the data key while the bulk AES happens off-KMS.

+### 2026-06-26

+5.4 done — S3 encryption at rest and in transit.
+Confirmed SSE-S3 is the automatic baseline and SSE-KMS adds the audited CMK path, then forced KMS-only uploads with a bucket policy (an absent encryption header counts as not aws:kms, since the deny runs before S3's default applies) and required TLS via an aws:SecureTransport deny.